 After officially retiring from the Los Alamos National Laboratory (LANL) in 2001 I worked for a number of years as a contractor/consultant to one

 of the physics groups at LANL.
 When funding for the contracts eventually ran out I lost LANL institutional support and all the work I've done since

 then has been done as an "independent researcher".
 As such I have relied on the research literature that is available in "open access"

 publications.
 The other forms of research literature are "subscription" publications that either institutions or independent researchers must pay to read.

 (Though I have published scores of papers through the American Physical Society (APS) and other publishers, I would have to pay up to $40 just to read one

 of my own papers!)

-There is another option for "open access" through the preprint server arXiv supported by the Simons Foundation and Cornell University.
+The normal option for "open access" is through the preprint server arXiv supported by the Simons Foundation and Cornell University.

-My attempts to have my paper published on arXiv have not been successful because of their policy regarding first time authors on arXiv.
+My attempts to have previous versions of this paper published on arXiv have not been successful because of their policy regarding first time authors on arXiv.
 Since I am not a

 member of the community of theoretical physicists, arXiv has asked me to obtain endorsements from authors who have recently published papers on arXiv in